simon-hng/pgdp-tutor-website/content/blog/linux-navigation/index.md

 How can you read what is written inside of this file?

-> Everthing writte in UPPERCASE means that it is a variable and different depending on your circumstances.
+> Everthing written in UPPERCASE is a variable and different depending on your circumstances.
 >
 > The command to see what is inside of a file is `cat PATH/TO/FILE`.

-## The terminal and present working directory
+## Relative paths and the present working directory (PWD)

 If you use `$ pwd` you can see your **present working directory**, which is the current path you are on.